Elizabeth H. SillinPartner

 Liz Sillin is chair of the firm’s Trust and Estates Department and a member of the Schools, Colleges, and Universities Practice Group and Health Law Practice Group.
 Liz works with individuals in all areas of estate and gift tax planning and estate administration.
 Liz works with nonprofit institutions, assisting with formation and operational issues, including regulatory compliance as well as providing advice regarding charitable trusts and endowments.

 Liz is active in a variety of professional and community volunteer organizations.
 She represents the Massachusetts Bar Association on a state committee studying the spousal elective share statute, is on a state committee studying legislation relating to digital assets and is a member of various state and local bar associations and professional estate planning associations.
 Liz is a member of the Greenfield Community College Board of Trustees.
 She is also a member of the Community Foundation of Western Massachusetts Board of Trustees and chair of the organization’s Distribution Committee.
-Liz has earned a Martindale-Hubbell® AV Preeminent Peer Review Rating™and is a frequent speaker on estate planning and related issues.
+Liz has been selected by her peers for inclusion in The Best Lawyers in America® in the areas of trusts and estates and non-profit/charities law.
+She has earned a Martindale-Hubbell® AV Preeminent Peer Review Rating™and is a frequent speaker on estate planning and related issues.

 Related Professional Experience

 Liz served as law clerk to the Honorable John M. Greaney of the Massachusetts Supreme Judicial Court before joining the firm.

 Upcoming Speaking Engagement